ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

 Pass any JSON policy dict to this function in order to sort any list contained therein.
 This is useful because AWS rarely return lists in the same order that they were submitted so without this function, comparison of identical policies returns false.

+### compare_aws_tags

+Pass two dicts of tags and an optional purge parameter and this function will return a dict containing key pairs you need to modify and a list of tag key names that you need to remove.
+Purge is True by default.
+If purge is False then any existing tags will not be modified.

+This function is useful when using boto3 'add_tags' and 'remove_tags' functions.
+Be sure to use the other helper function 'boto3_tag_list_to_ansible_dict' to get an appropriate tag dict before calling this function.